-The Commuter Choice Program is a voluntary employee benefit program, which facilitates the pre-tax payment of eligible parking and transit expenses for program participants, who pay to park their vehicle while at work or who use public transportation or van pools.
-The program allows eligible state employees to save money by paying for these expenses using pre-tax dollars, as allowed by Internal Revenue Code 132, which provides for Qualified Transportation Benefit Programs.
-No federal, state, or school district income taxes, or Medicare tax will be withheld from the pre-tax amount of participants’ eligible commuting expenses, so you will save money each month you participate in the program.
+The Employee Commuter Choice Parking Program is a voluntary employee benefit program, which facilitates the pre-tax payment of eligible parking and transit expenses for program participants, who pay to park their vehicle while at work or who use public transportation or vanpools.
+The program allows eligible state employees to save money by paying for these expenses using pre-tax dollars, as allowed by Internal Revenue Code 132, which provides for Qualified Transportation Benefit (QTB) Programs.
+No federal, state, school district income taxes, or Medicare tax will be withheld from the pre-tax amount of participants’ eligible commuting expenses, so you will save money each month you participate in the program.

 How the Program Works

-When you enroll in Commuter Choice for eligible transportation expenses, you are authorizing the third-party administrator, WageWorks, to purchase your public transportation fare passes (i.e. bus pass) and van pool passes, directly from your transportation provider.
+When you enroll in Commuter Choice for eligible transportation expenses, you are authorizing the third-party administrator, Fringe Benefits Management Company (FBMC), to purchase your public transportation fare passes (i.e. bus pass) and vanpool passes, directly from your transportation provider.

-The 2018 IRS monthly allowable dollar limit for parking is $260.
-When you enroll for the Commuter Choice parking benefit, WageWorks will pay your parking service directly.
+The 2009 IRS monthly allowable dollar limit for parking is $230.
+When you enroll for the Commuter Choice parking benefit, FBMC will pay your parking service directly.

 Should your parking and/or transit expenses exceed the IRS monthly allowable dollar limit, you may have additional dollars withheld on an after-tax basis to pay your expenses that exceed the IRS dollar limit.